-When we talk about using less oil in cooking, the most excited population is ladies who are curious to know which oil is good and which is bad?
+When we talk about using less oil in cooking, the most excited population is ladies, the cooks and the food lovers; who are curious to know that the oil they use is good or bad.

 My first sentence would be “No oil is Good or Bad”.
 It’s just that which is better.
 There is no oil which I can tell you is good and advise you to use it liberally.
 Oil is one of the empty calorie foods which will not give you any nutrient.
 It will give you only unhealthy calories.
 So any oil you take

 An average consumption of oil is 50-60gms per day for an individual.
 This is way too high.
 At this point, it is important to understand what is role of oil in your diet and where you should use it.
 Oil should only be used as an ingredient and not as medium for cooking.
 So try to use minimum oil in cooking.
 Consider non stick cooking, pressure cooking etc

 Some good readers will say what about fat soluble vitamins?
 How will they be absorbed?
 Very true!!
 I would not advice you to go on NO FAT DIET as I know that is not a practical solution which you will be able to sustain for longer duration.
 There is visible fat and invisible fat in our diet.
 Invisible fat is something which is already present in diet.
 Some sources of invisible fatty foods are nuts, coconut, seeds, dairy etc. And rest is what we add externally while cooking.
 So average consumption of oil should be around 15-20gms in a day which is 3-4 teaspoons

 So which ever food group we talk about, Moderation is the Key.
 Now keeping this moderation factor in mind which will be the best quality of oil is the next thing to be discussed.
 There are n numbers of oils in market who advertise in different way to increase their sales.
 The companies are doing its job but are we really doing our job of feeding our body to keep it healthy?